senaite/senaite.core/src/senaite/core/tests/doctests/BatchClientAssignment.rst

-Analysis publication guard and event
+Batch creation and Client assignment
 ------------------------------------

 Running this test from the buildout directory: